ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 1. Once you push the code to the private repository, you should see the scaffolded code in the project.

 ## Create a new OpenShift application
-In this section, you will generate a BuildConfig YAML file and update the file with Private registry details to push the generated builder Docker image to {{site.data.keyword.registryshort_notm}}(ICR).
+In this section, you will generate a BuildConfig YAML file and update the file with Private registry details to push the generated builder Docker image to {{site.data.keyword.registryshort_notm}}.
 ### Generate a build configuration yaml file

 A Kubernetes namespace provides a mechanism to scope resources in a cluster.
 In OpenShift, a project is a Kubernetes namespace with additional annotations.